damianhakert/damianhakert.github.io/source/_posts/2015-11-09-gitlab-dot-com-migration-to-azure.markdown

 - We migrated our redis installation to a separate VM and are currently looking on Redis HA options for GitLab.com.
 You can view the discussion here: https://gitlab.com/gitlab-com/operations/issues/5.
 - We are working on removing SPOFs in our environment so as to make GitLab.com completely HA.
+- We have migrated our redis and postgres installations to Azure Premium Storage.
+The benefit of using the azure premium storage account is that you have **5000** IOPS per disk instead of **500** per disk.
+However, the total request rate limit for the storage account is the same namely **20000**, which we were already hitting.
+To solve this, we resorted to using multiple storage accounts.
+Therefore, every cluster role now has their own storage account with redis and postgres being on separate premium storage accounts.

 **7. Long Term Path**